ju-bezdek/langchain-decorators/README.md

 the roles here are model native roles (assistant, user, system for chatGPT)

-# Optional sections
+## Optional sections

-- you can define a whole sections of your prompt that should be optional
+- you can define a whole section of your prompt that should be optional
-- if any input in the section is missing, the whole section wont be rendered
+- if any input in the section is missing, the whole section won't be rendered

 the syntax for this is as follows: